rhysd/github-clone-all/README.md

 $ github-clone-all -extract '(\.vim|vimrc)$' 'language:vim fork:false stars:>1'
 ```

-Above command will clone first 1000 repositories into 'repos' directory in the current working
+The above command will clone first 1000 repositories into `./repos` directory directory.
+And it only
-directory.
-And it only leaves files whose file name ends with `.vim` or `vimrc`.
+leaves files whose file name ends with `.vim` or `vimrc`.
-So it collects many Vim script codes from famous repositories on GitHub.
+So it collects many Vim script files from famous repositories on GitHub.

 Query condition:

 - language is 'vim'
 - not a fork repo
 - stars of repo is more than 1